pereirarodrigo/doominator/README.md

 <br>

 Doominator (a portmanteau of "Doom" and "Terminator") is a reinforcement learning agent trained to play Doom.
-It is an ongoing research project aimed at creating a powerful and efficient agent that can be used to play any scenario in Doom (more specifically, the ViZDoom research platform).
+It is an ongoing research project aimed at creating a powerful and efficient agent that can play any scenario in Doom (more specifically, the ViZDoom research platform).